 As previously detailed, the City is located within the planning area of SCAG, the Southern California region's federally designated metropolitan planning organization.
 On April 7, 2016, SCAG's Regional Council adopted the 2016-2040 RTP/SCS.
 The RTP/SCS is a long-range visioning plan that balances future mobility and housing needs with economic, environmental, and public health goals.
 The plan charts a course for closely integrating land use and transportation so that the region can grow smartly and sustainably.
 A goal of the 2016 RTP/SCS includes is encouraging land use and growth patterns that facilitate transit and active transportation.
-The RTP/SCS includes land use policies to guide the region's development, including planning for additional housing and jobs near transit, and planning for changing demand in types of housing.
+The RTP/SCS includes land use policies to guide the region's development, a.
+AMI refers to area medium income including planning for additional housing and jobs near transit, and planning for changing demand in types of housing.